Leipzig Zoological Garden: Asia

 One of the main attractions of this theme world are the Indian elephants.
-They have their own swimming pool, complete with a visitor gallery underneath, in case you make it there when the pool is opened to them, swimming elephants can be seen from below.
+They have their own swimming pool, complete with a visitor gallery underneath.

 The critically endangered Chinese pangolin – almost extinct in the wild – also inhabits this part of the zoo.

-Other species in this part of the zoo are: Siberian tiger, sloth bear and snow leopards.

-Until they finally received an appropriate environment in 2017 the snow leopards lived in „traditional cages“ like the panther Rainer Maria Rilke wrote about in 1902.
+Until they finally received an appropriate environment in 2017, the snow leopards lived in „traditional cages“ like the panther Rainer Maria Rilke wrote about in 1902.